AxonIQ/reference-guide/part3/spring-boot-autoconfig.md

 Distributing commands using JGroups
 -----------------------------------

 In progress...
-If you can't wait, add a dependency to `axon-spring-boot-starter-jgroups`
+If you can't wait, add a dependency to the `axon-spring-boot-starter-jgroups` module.

 <!-- TODO: Add warning about Spring Boot DevTools -->